tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 It might sound like I'm suggesting a regression back to mutable data structures and all the complications that that entails.
 In some ways yes, in other ways no. I think we can have the best of both worlds:

-1. A nominal identity rooted in causal links that can refer to something that shifts over time
+1. Nominal identities rooted in causal links and refer to things that change over time
-2. Immutable physical identities that refer to snapshots in time.
+2. Physical identities that refer to immutable snapshots in time.

-The current state software engineering is in is a false dichotomy between immutable & functional vs mutable & oo.
+> The current state software engineering is in is a false dichotomy between immutable & functional vs mutable & oo.
 I explore this more in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) as well as [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).

-For React, if we introduce the concept of nominal identity, references in the state tree would be nominal references.
+If we introduce the concept of nominal identity into our example, certain references in our state tree would be nominal references.
 If something in `AuthoringState` changes, the nominal reference to `AuthoringState` from `AppState` would not change.
 If `slides` are added to a `Deck`, the nominal reference to `Deck` from `AppState` would not change.

 Further, `AppState` would never change nominally.
 It would be constant for the lifetime of the user's session. `AuthoringState` would be nominally constant so long as the user does not load a new `Deck`. `blockState` would change nominally every time we reference a different block element within the slide.
 E.g., new paragraph, header, quote, etc. block.

+The stability of these references would allow us to only render the components whose data actually changed.

 # Integrating It